-Agriculture and Country Residential Crown Land and Rural Development Area Development Area Conservation Area Lands where low intensity agricultural Lands where multi-lot residential Crown land areas where future uses and rural residential development development are developed or will be development and re-development will will occur in the future. developed in the future. be guided by the Province of Alberta.
+Agriculture and Country Residential Crown Land and Rural Development Area Development Area Conservation Area Lands where low intensity agricultural uses and rural residential development will occur in the future.
+Lands where multi-lot residential development are developed or will be developed in the future.
+Crown land areas where future development and re-development will be guided by the Province of Alberta.